CosmWasm/docs-old/docs/name-service/schema.md

 sidebar_label: Schema
 ---

-Now we are on the final step before we can build the contract.
+Now we are on the final step before we can build the contract.These generated json files are currently only used for visualizing what the types are for the contract.
+In the future these will be used for clients.
 The `schema.rs` file will import the msg types you defined earlier.

 Go to the `schema.rs` file and there you will see a few things defined.